drewja/angular-bootstrap-seed/README.md

 running:

 ```
-http-server -a localhost -p 8000
+http-server app -a localhost -p 8000
 ```

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just